humdrum-tools/vhv-documentation/_posts/2017-03-01-spacing-rests.md

 Special meta-RDF codes have been added for data proof-reading in the encoding structure of Humdrum data when converting into MEI data.
-Invisible rests, called `<space>` in MEI data, can be displayed as colored rests.  one RDF instruction will set the visibility and color of all types of rests, and three additional RDF instructions can control the visibility and color of each category of `<space>` that the convert generates.
+Invisible rests, called `<space>` in MEI data, can be displayed as colored rests.
+One RDF instruction will set the visibility and color of all types of rests, and three additional RDF instructions can control the visibility and color of each category of `<space>` that the convert generates.